-\end{prop} \begin{proof} As we have already remarked, we are going to prove the asserted formula by using the approximation of $Q_{v,\theta}$ via its restrictions to finite sets.
+\end{thm} \begin{proof} We prove the asserted formula by using the approximation of $Q_{v,\theta}$ via its restrictions to finite sets.
 Let $(X_n)_{n\in\IN}$ be an exhausting sequence in the sense of Definition~\ref{exhaus}.
-Then Proposition~\ref{approx1} states that
+Then, Proposition~\ref{approx1} states that